Arts, Culture + Heritage Fund (ACHF)

 ACHF Funding Rounds

-Please note: When you select the ACHF Application link during application rounds, you will be redirected to the MyWindsor Portal and required to create a local account or use an existing Google account to proceed with your application.
+Please note: The Application link will be live only once an application window has opened.
+When you select the ACHF Application link during application rounds, you will be redirected to the MyWindsor Portal and required to create a local account or use an existing Google account to proceed with your application.

 Virtual Public Information Sessions: